“With a brush of paint, artist Karen Horne can turn a far from exotic locale into a neon beacon of romance.” – Salt Lake Magazine.

 Over the years, Karen has been fortunate to receive numerous awards for her work.
 One of her early café paintings received a top prize at the prestigious National Academy of Design Annual in NYC.
 She was selected by NY Observer critic Mario Naves for the Utah Arts Council/NEA funded Visual Arts Fellowship in 2004.
 She was voted one of the 100 “Most Honored Artists of Utah” by the 2002 Cultural Olympiad Committee.
 She was honored to receive the Mayor’s Visual Artist Award for “significant contribution to the cultural life of Salt Lake City.”

-A pastel as well as oil painter, Horne has recently participated in national juried pastel shows, including “Enduring Brilliance” at the National Arts Club in NYC, the IAPS International show in Tacoma, Washington, Pastels USA of the Pastel Society of the West Coast, and National Exhibition of the Degas Society.
+A skilled pastel as well as oil painter, Horne has recently been honored to participate in international juried pastel shows, including “Pastelworld” at the 2022 IAPS Convention, 99 Voices and Pastels USA of the Pastel Society of the West Coast, “Enduring Brilliance” at the National Arts Club in NYC, the IAPS International show in Tacoma, Washington, and National Exhibition of the Degas Pastel Society.